mardu-systems/mardu.space/README.md

 bun dev
 ```

+## Environment Variables

+Set `NEXT_PUBLIC_GOOGLE_MEASUREMENT_ID` to your Google Analytics 4 measurement ID to enable analytics.
+If the variable is not provided, analytics will remain disabled and a warning will be logged during initialization.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.